 University of Edinburgh, Honours Degree in Veterinary Medicine and Surgery; University of London, Honours Degree in Pathology; PhD in Lymphocyte Signalling

-Student member of the Chartered Institute of Patent Attorneys (CIPA), Member of the Royal College of Veterinary Surgeons (RCVS); Member of the Institute of Professional Representatives before the European Patent Office (EPI)
+Fellow of the Chartered Institute of Patent Attorneys (CIPA); Member of the Royal College of Veterinary Surgeons (RCVS); Member of the Institute of Professional Representatives before the European Patent Office (EPI)